Layan002/Electronics-task-3-Connecting-ESP32-with-Ultrasound/README.md

 - For ultrasound: Trig takes pin 5, Echo takes pin 23, and VCC takes 5V. <br>
 - For LCD with I2C: SDA takes pin 21, SCL takes pin 22, and VCC takes 3.3V. <br>
 <img src= "https://github.com/Layan002/Electronics-task-3-Connecting-ESP32-with-any-sensor-on-WOKWI/assets/107956591/d76026bf-d029-4938-801c-ded82bbf0e60" width = 700>

-## Circuit function
-Using an ultrasonic sensor with an ESP32 involves measuring the distance to an object by sending out a sound wave and timing how long it takes for the echo to return.

 ## Code
 > [!IMPORTANT]